Frequently Asked Questions?

 Do you have a fitness centre and spa?

 No. We do have a massage room where you can arrange a massage at the reception.
 We also arrange trips to yoga.
 There is a kite school which offers Kayak, SUP, windsurf, kitesurf and body boarding or skim boarding.

 Breakfast is included in the rate, but what about lunch and dinner?

 Rates are breakfast board only however lunch and dinner are available a la carte in the adjoining restaurant.
 Breakfast is served from 7.45am to 9.45 am.
 Tea, Coffee, Juice, fruit, eggs and toast are served for breakfast with some variation.
+Please note that if you are on a complimentary stay or your child below 2 years old is complimentary, then Breakfast is NOT included.
+You can visit one of the neighbouring restaurants recommended here.

 What is the Diani beach region like?